-The average intensity of tracked cores does not have a log-linear distribution andis similar between hemispheres (not shown).
-It is worth noting that the weak ridges of
+The average intensity of tracked cores does not have a log-linear distribution and is similar between hemispheres (not shown).
+It is worth noting that the weak ridges of Z500 are filtered out from the distributions by using the Z^ threshold of 100 GPMs.
+A smaller threshold will add more cores, but does not substantially change the intensity distributions, partly because the maximum number of PMZ core events occurs near the 200 GPMs intensity (not shown).

-570 Z500 are filtered out from the distributions by using the Z^ threshold of 100 GPMs.
-A 571 smaller threshold will add more cores, but does not substantially change the intensity 572 distributions, partly because the maximum number of PMZ core events occurs near the 573 200 GPMs intensity (not shown).
-574 Most of the tracked PMZ cores move slower than 7 degrees in longitude per day, 575 as shown in Fig. 13.
-In the Northern Hemisphere, about 75% of the cores move slower 576 than 4 degrees per day (black in Fig. 13) and all of the cores has an average speed of 2.8 577 degrees per day.
-In the Southern Hemisphere (green in Fig. 13), the cores move slightly 578 faster with an average speed of 3.4 degrees per day.
-Since 3-4 degrees per day (4-5 m s -1), 579 is much smaller than the mean zonal wind speed at 500 hPa (about 20-30 m s -1), these 580 cores are overall quasi-stationary.
-The low core speed supports the 10 degrees per day as 581 a reasonable threshold.
+Most of the tracked PMZ cores move slower than 7° in longitude per day, as shown in Fig. 12.
+In the Northern Hemisphere, about 75% of the cores move slower than 4° per day (black in Fig. 12), and all of the cores have an average speed of 2.8° per day.
+In the Southern Hemisphere (green in Fig. 12), the cores move slightly faster with an average speed of 3.4° per day.
+Since $3-4^{\circ}$ per day $(4-5 \text{ m s}^{-1})$, is much smaller than the mean zonal wind speed at 500 hPa (about 20-30 m s-1), these cores are overall quasi-stationary.
+The low core speed supports the 10° per day as a reasonable threshold.

-582 3.3 Comparison with Z200
+3.3 Comparison with Z200

-583 Small et al (2014) argued that the low occurrence frequency of blocking patterns 584 in JJA can be attributed to the Z500 which is used as the base field for tracking.
-Since our 585 algorithm has identified more occurrences of PMZ events than blocking patterns (cf. Fig. 586 8), a comparison is made between the persistent maxima of Z500 with those at 200 hPa 587 (Z200) to see whether substantially more PMZ events can be identified and tracked 588 during JJA seasons.
+Small et al. (2014) argued that the low occurrence frequency of blocking patterns in JJA can be attributed to the Z500 which is used as the base field for tracking.
+Since our algorithm has identified more occurrences of PMZ events than blocking patterns (cf. Fig. 8), a comparison is made between the persistent maxima of Z500 with those at 200 hPa (Z200) to see whether substantially more PMZ events can be identified and tracked during JJA seasons.

-The PMZs of Z200 were identified and tracked using the procedure described in Section 2.
-The only difference is that a threshold of 150 GPMs of Z^ is used to define the core points and impact area.
-This relatively larger value of 150 GPMs consistently

-592 removes weak maxima, which are mostly associated with the subtropical anticyclones over the Tibetan Plateau during summer.
-An even larger value, (e.g., 200 GPMs) 593 substantially reduces the number of cores, but the relative frequency of persistent maxima 594 595 is still smaller in JJA than in DJF.
-Here we show only the occurrence frequency distributions averaged at 40° , 50° and 60° N (Fig. 14).
-The overall patterns are nearly 596 identical to those in Fig. 10.
-A careful inspection indicates that the occurrence of the 597 598 persistent maxima of Z200 in JJA is overall larger than that of Z500.
-For example, it is nearly 15% around 60° E, much larger than that of Z500 of less than 9%.
-This is 599 600 consistent with Small et al. (2014) being that more PMZ events can be detected in the upper troposphere in JJA.
-Nevertheless, the larger values in the Pacific and Atlantic-601 602 Europe sectors are still much smaller than those in DJF, which does not change the strong seasonality.
-The similar distribution of the persistent maxima of Z500 and Z200 also 603 reflects the quasi-barotropic nature of the PMZ events, similar to that of blockings (e.g., 604 PH03).
-605
+The PMZs of Z200 were identified and tracked using the procedure described in Sect.
+2. The only difference is that a threshold of 150 GPMs of Z^ is used to define the core points and impact areas.
+This relatively larger threshold consistently removes weak maxima, which are mostly associated with the subtropical anticyclones over the Tibetan Plateau during summer.
+An even larger value, (e.g., 200 GPMs) substantially reduces the number of cores, but the relative frequency of persistent maxima is still smaller in JJA than in DJF.
+Here we show only the occurrence frequency distributions averaged at 40°, 50° and 60°N (Fig. 13).
+The overall patterns are nearly identical to those in Fig. 10.
+A careful inspection indicates that the occurrence of the persistent maxima of Z200 in JJA is overall larger than that of Z500.
+For example, it is nearly 15% around 60°E, much larger than that of Z500 of less than 9%.
+This is consistent with Small et al. (2014) being that more PMZ events can be detected in the upper troposphere in JJA.
+Nevertheless, the larger values in the Pacific and Atlantic-Europe sectors are still much smaller than those in DJF, which does not change the strong seasonality.
+The similar distribution of the persistent maxima of Z500 and Z200 also reflects the quasi-barotropic nature of the PMZ events, similar to that of blockings (e.g., PH03).

-3.4 Sensitivity to Data Resolution and PMZ Thresholds
+3.4 Sensitivity to data resolution and PMZ thresholds